ietf-wg-alto/draft-ietf-alto-path-vector/slides/src/overview.md

   - Why introduce abstract network element
   - Why the specification extensions are essential
 - Motivation (renamed to use cases): 3 use cases covering different usage scenarios
-  - only the correlations of network paths
+  - only the correlations of network paths (shared risk resource group)
-  - correlations of network paths and bandwidth information
+  - correlations of network paths and bandwidth information (co-flow scheduling)
-  - correlations of network paths and in-network resources
+  - correlations of network paths and in-network resources (in-network cache planning)

 ## Synchronized with the SSE draft -16